-- (10) Requests for amendments must include payment of the appropriate fee, unless provided otherwise in this rule. - (11) The department will evaluate amendments to determine impact on energy savings and other factors, including whether the change would have affected the outcome of competitive review, which may result in reduction of the potential tax credit amount based on energy savings or project cost or denial of the amendment request. - (12) The department will decide whether to approve the amendment request. - (a) If the amendment request is approved prior to submission of the application for final certification, the department will draft an amended preliminary certification, which may contain new or amended conditions and requirements. - (b) If the amendment request is approved after submission of the application for final certification, the department will notify the applicant in writing.
-The amendment may result in a reduction in tax credit and inclusion of conditions in the final certificate. - (c) If the amendment request is denied, the department will notify the applicant in writing.
+- (6) An amendment may result in a reduction in tax credit, but may not increase the tax credit amount certified in the preliminary certificate. - (7) If an amendment request does not include all information needed to complete the review, the department may provide the applicant a written request for additional information.
+If the applicant does not provide the requested information to the department within 30 calendar days, the department may deny the amendment request to amend the preliminary certification. - (8) Requests for amendments must include payment of the appropriate fee. - (a) The department may accept non-substantive changes, such as change of responsible party information, without payment of the fee and at any time up to the time of submission of the application for final certification. - (b) Changes that result in less than a five percent cumulative change in energy savings may be submitted without payment of the fee and with the final certification application. - (9) The department will evaluate amendments to determine impact on energy savings and other factors, including whether the change would have affected the outcome of competitive review, which may result in pro-rating the potential tax credit amount based on energy savings or project cost or denial of the amendment request. - (10) The department will decide whether to approve the amendment request. - (a) If approved, the department will draft an amended preliminary certification, which may contain new or amended conditions and requirements. - (b) If denied, the department will notify the applicant in writing.
 The notice will include the reasons for the denial of the amendment request.
-The amendment fee will not be applied to future amendments. - (d) No later than 60 days after the department denies an amendment request or reduces the tax credit under this section, the applicant may request reconsideration in writing.
-The request for reconsideration will not extend other mandated timelines, such as the expiration date of the preliminary certificate.
+The amendment fee will not be applied to future amendments.

-Hist.: DOE 12-2011(Temp), f. & cert. ef.
-12-23-11 thru 6-19-12; DOE 6-2012,
+Stat.
+Auth.: OL 2011, Ch.
+730, Sec.
+34 - 51 Stats.
+Implemented: OL 2011, Ch.
+730, Sec.
+34 - 51 Hist.: DOE 12-2011(Temp), f. & cert. ef.
+12-23-11 thru 6-19-12; DOE 6-2012, f. & cert. ef.
+6-19-12